 USA Baseball Futures Invitational Fan Guide

 The USA Baseball Futures Invitational is an elite youth championship event, exclusively reserved for top 10-and-under and 11-and-under teams and athletes.
-The four-day, championship tournament will be hosted at the USA Baseball National Training Complex, the official training site of Team USA and adjoining Thomas Brooks Park in Cary, North Carolina.
-In addition to featuring some of the top youth talent in the country, the 11U Futures Invitational will be a part of the official selection process for the 2018 12U National Team.
+The four-day, championship tournament will be hosted at the USA Baseball National Training Complex, the official training site of Team USA, and Middle Creek Park in Cary, North Carolina.
+In addition to featuring some of the top youth talent in the country, the 11U Futures Invitational will be a part of the official selection process for the 2019 12U National Team.

-Teams at the Futures Invitational will have the opportunity to interact with the nation's top amateur talent participating in either the Tournament of Stars (18U National Team Identification event) or Collegiate National Team who will also be working out at the National Training Complex.
+Teams at the 10U Futures Invitational will have the opportunity to interact with the nation's top amateur talent on the Collegiate National Team which will also be working out at the National Training Complex.
 This unique opportunity will also include unprecedented access to national team coaches and staff throughout the tournament.

-Admission to Thomas Brooks Park and the Futures Invitational will be free of charge.
+Admission to the Futures Invitational at Middle Creek Park will be free of charge.

-Gates at Thomas Brooks Park will open one hour prior to the first scheduled game time on any given day.
+Gates at Middle Creek Park will open one hour prior to the first scheduled game time on any given day.

-Event programs will be available at the entrance gates of Thomas Brooks Park free of charge while supplies last.
+Event programs will be available at the entrance gates of Middle Creek Park free of charge while supplies last.